 Each year you, as a parent, will have the opportunity to meet with your student’s teachers twice a year.
 Generally these will be scheduled in the end of 1st and 3rd quarters.
 You will be given the opportunity to let us know which times on the available days will best fit your schedule.

 We employ the use of Star Reading Tests to identify each student's reading level which assists our teachers and librarian in determining books that fall within the student's reading level.
 This encourages reading success and enjoyment.
+The Junior High also used the Star Math in the Math Curriculum.

 Each year Concordia students are involved in standardized testing.
 Private schools in California are not allowed to administer the same standardized tests that is used by the public schools.
 We will use the same academic testing as all of LCMS Christian schools (Lutheran Church Missouri Synod).
 These test scores assist the Concordia schools in developing strategies to prepare our students for the next grade level, then to Jr./Sr. High School and eventually for the competitive nature of college acceptance.